-You can actually buy molds specific for these Portuguese Custard Tarts but they can also be made simply using a muffin pan.
-Even if the results might not be as great and a bit smaller than the original ones, the tarts are still very satisfying and absolutely delicious.
+You can consider buying molds specific to these Portuguese Custard Tarts.
+But they can also be made simply using a muffin pan.
+Even if the results might not be as great and a bit smaller than the original ones, the tarts are still very satisfying and delicious.

 Pastéis de Nata - Portuguese Custard Tarts